dswagschal/hello-world/README.md

 # hello-world
-this is a projec t of trying using github
+this is a projec of trying using github
+Hi there!
+I am writing about simthing now